How big is the terror risk in Europe, and from whom? – DW – 12/21/2023

 "The danger is real and greater than it has been for a long time," Thomas Haldenwang, the head of Germany's domestic intelligence agency, the BfV, wrote earlier this month.

-In December, authorities in Germany and the Netherlands detained four individuals allegedly linked to Hamas, the Palestinian militant group responsible for the October 7 terror attacks on Israel, suspicion of plotting for at least nine months to obtain weapons.
+In December, authorities in Germany and the Netherlands detained four individuals allegedly linked to Hamas, the Palestinian militant group responsible for the October 7 terror attacks on Israel, over suspicion of plotting to obtain weapons for at least nine months.
 German prosecutors said these could have been used to target Jewish institutions.

-Thomas Renard, the director of the International Centre for Counterterrorism (ICCT) in the Netherlands, said the heightened alert was about more than the conflict in Gaza.
-It is linked to a partial resurgence of radical Islamist groups like IS and al-Qaida in Afghanistan and Syria.
+Thomas Renard, the director of the International Centre for Counterterrorism in the Netherlands, said the heightened alert was about more than the conflict in Gaza.
+It is linked to a partial resurgence of radical Islamist groups like IS and al-Qaeda in Afghanistan and Syria.

 "The terrorist threat is much higher now than it was two or three years ago," Renard said.